 The 4th is a short series based on the Riverworld novels by Philip Jose Farmer (which also spawned two films).
 I wanted to cover what it might have been like for some other people to wake up from being dead along with the rest of humanity, along the banks of a river that winds around a world.
 This story series is the shortest and you'll find them all under the Riverworld movie category; be sure to check for any crossovers.

 I wasn't planning on the 5th, but I wrote a story as a retelling of a movie in the form of a child's bedtime story and had fun with it so I may throw a few in here and have no idea how many I'll end up with.
-So far I have "Searching for the Scarlet Boat" (Hunt for Red October), "Make Money Not War" (Kelly's Heroes), "Man With the Golden Touché" (Goldfinger), "The Adventures of Buck or Two Bonsai After He Goes to a Different Dimension" (Buckaroo Bonzai), "Greets, Eats Meats and Beats" (Conan the Barbarian), and "Times of Loudness" (Days of Thunder).
+So far I have "Searching for the Scarlet Boat" (Hunt for Red October), "Make Money Not War" (Kelly's Heroes), "Man With the Golden Touché" (Goldfinger), "The Adventures of Buck or Two Bonsai After He Goes to a Different Dimension" (Buckaroo Bonzai), "Greets, Eats Meats and Beats" (Conan the Barbarian), "Times of Loudness" (Days of Thunder), and "Wing and a Prayer" (Wings, 1927).
 Any similarity between the father/daughter of Loftus and Survey Sparrow in my stories and Atticus and Scout Finch from "To Kill A Mockingbird" is purely intentional.

 The 6th is simply a scattered collection of pilot episodes for TV shows that never got picked up for series.
 Pilot Error takes a look at various pilot movies that I've stumbled across that inspired an idea for a short (what do you want me to do, write a whole season?) story.
 This includes "Baffled Indeed" and "Cellular Coverage".
 Yes, after naming the series I found out someone has a video series called the same thing that covers old pilot shows.
 Oh well.